rbanffy/3270font/README.md

 ![Powerline-shell compatible!]
 (https://raw.github.com/wiki/rbanffy/3270font/powerline.png)

-Adobe Type 1, TTF and OTF versions are available for download on http://s3.amazonaws.com/rbanffy/3270_fonts.zip for those who would just like to use them.
+Adobe Type 1, TTF, OTF and WOFF versions are available for download on http://s3.amazonaws.com/rbanffy/3270_fonts.zip for those who would just like to use them.